alamuk/advance-react/README.md

 ### For Async process:

-- Brower is a post office
+- Browser is a post office
 - js is a clerk - post office worker.
 - all other clerks will refer as browser/ web API - fetch api, axios api, where js is not wait for this.
 - fetch api is for call a browser API from java script.